-Are you asking what is the average child support payment?
-Well, maybe you’ve just been through a divorce and you’re curious.
-You have children, and you’re working out with a child support calculator how much you might have to pay out of your paycheck.
+Are you wondering what the average child support payment is?
+Whether you’ve just been through a divorce or you’re just curious, you want to know.
+You have children, and you’re trying to work out with a child support calculator how much you might have to pay out of your paycheck.
 After crunching the numbers, you may still have some questions.
-Why is the amount what it is?
+Why this amount?
 How did the state come up with the calculations?
 We have those answers here.

 If you’re interested in finding out what your support payments should be, please use our child support calculator.
 And for more information on how you can better understand the child support laws and regulations in your state, visit our state resources section.